C# (pronounced “C sharp”) is a high-level, object-oriented programming language, developed by Microsoft as part of its .NET platform.

 Both concepts are related, but they are not the same.
 C# is the programming language, and .NET is the runtime environment.

-In other platforms, both concepts are much intertwined.
+On other platforms, these two concepts are much more intertwined.
 In .NET they also go hand in hand, but there is an effort to keep both concepts separate.

-On the other hand, C# is the main language used in the .NET platform.
-However, .NET supports other programming languages such as Visual Basic .NET, F#, and other third-party languages through interoperability.
+On the other hand, C# is the primary language used on the .NET platform.
+But .NET supports other programming languages such as Visual Basic .NET, F#, and other third-party languages through interoperability.